 Spring is in the air – and so are allergens.
 And also dust, bacteria, and virus-causing germs.
-But we aren’t talking about the air outside of your home; we’re talking about the air inside your home.
+But we aren’t talking about the air outside of your home; we’re talking about your indoor air.

 Over 45 million Americans suffer from allergies and 24 million are plagued by asthma.
 So in May, we want to help you stop the sneezes for FREE.
 Call Barlow Service Experts ASAP to get a FREE home air quality and comfort analysis at 801-436-8985 or schedule your appointment online